 - Curriculum Vitae of Principal Investigator

-- Conflict of Interest (COI) for EACH listed key personnel on project
+- Conflict of Interest disclosure (COI) for EACH listed key personnel on project

-- Certificate of Training for Human Subject Research (CITI) for EACH listed key personnel on project
+- Certificate of Training in Human Subject Research (CITI) for EACH listed key personnel on project

-IMPORTANT NOTE: Protocols in which the Principal Investigator (PI) and research members are considered John Peter Smith Health Network (JPS) personnel MUST be initially submitted to the Office of Clinical Research (OCR) located at 1500 S. Main Street, Fort Worth.
-For additional assistance, please contact the JPS Office of Clinical Research at 817-702-3655. back to top
+IMPORTANT NOTE: Protocols in which the Principal Investigator (PI) and research members are considered John Peter Smith Health Network (JPS) personnel should contact the JPS Office of Clinical Research at 817-702-3655 for any questions regarding research submissions. back to top

 How (and When) Will I know that a Protocol has been Approved?

-A written “Board Action” will be sent to the Principal, Investigator as soon as possible after the convened IRB meeting, describing the Board’s findings and determination, along with description of the needed changes (if any).
-In most cases, this notice will be sent within 48 hrs of the convened meeting.
+An electronic “Board Action” will be sent to the Principal Investigator as soon as possible after the convened IRB meeting, describing the Board’s findings and determination, along with a description of the needed changes (if any).
+In most cases, this notice will be sent within 2 to 3 business days of the convened meeting.